rkunal/server/README.md

-# server
-Backend application for nyaaya.in
+ Backend application and services for http://nyaaya.in